GeoscienceAustralia/dea-knowledge-hub/about/glossary.rst

       The sensor aboard Landsat 7 that picks up solar radiation reflected by or emitted from the Earth.
       It is an enhanced version of the :term:`Thematic Mapper`.

-      For more information, see `NASA Enhanced Thematic Mapper Plus <https://landsat.gsfc.nasa.gov/etm-plus/>`_
+      For more information, see `NASA Enhanced Thematic Mapper Plus. <https://landsat.gsfc.nasa.gov/etm-plus/>`_

    Ephemeris
       A table of satellite orbital locations for specific time intervals.
 The ephemeris data helps